 "extremely impressive... the journal can be thoroughly recommended."
 European Access

 The Journal of European Social Policy publishes articles on all aspects of social policy in Europe.
 Papers should make a contribution to understanding and knowledge in the field, and we particularly welcome scholarly papers which integrate innovative theoretical insights and rigorous empirical analysis, as well as those which use or develop new methodological approaches.
 The Journal is interdisciplinary in scope and both social policy and Europe are conceptualized broadly.
 Articles may address multi-level policy making in the European Union and elsewhere; provide cross-national comparative studies; and include comparisons with areas outside Europe.
-They may deal with a wide range of social policy issues, including: ageing, pensions and social security, poverty and social exclusion, education, training and labour market policies, family policies, health and social care services, gender, migration, privatisation and Europeanisation.
+They may deal with a wide range of social policy issues, including: active and passive labour market policies, ageing, education and training, Europeanisation, family policies, gender, health and social care services, migration, pensions and social security, poverty and social exclusion, and privatisation.
 Single country studies which demonstrably address issues of wider theoretical significance are of interest.

-The editors invite submissions for the Reflections section from authors commenting on an issue in comparative social policy that they think warrants a fresh perspective.
+The editors invite submissions for the Forum section which are to create a more lively debate within the journal of different perspectives on social policy issues that are of concern for the academic community.
 The subject of such interventions could be topical events, theoretical or methodological issues.
-They should normally not be longer than 6000 words; abstracts and keywords should be included.
+Forum contributions should normally not be longer than 4000 words; abstracts and keywords should be included.

-In the European Briefing section we publish papers that summarise latest European social trends, new legislation, analysis of new and existing European Commission programmes and noteworthy policy developments in individual European countries.
-European Briefing papers should not exceed 7000 words.
+In the European Briefing section we publish short papers on important and topical social policy issues including latest European social trends, new legislation, analysis of new and existing European Commission programmes and important social policy developments in individual European countries.
+European Briefing papers should normally not exceed 2000 words.